DevMozgus/hyperstart/README.md

 # Hyperstart Rip Off
+A copy of [hyperstart.io](https://hyperstart.io) that I made as application to unsourced digital.

-No copyright infringement here... please don't sue me.
+Absolutely no copyright infringement here... please don't sue me.

 ### Tech used
   - parcel